 How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

-In an open bar, the wedding hosts will shoulder all the costs.
-Open bars started as a trend and are now a necessity in most wedding receptions.
-Having one at your wedding reception is ideal if you wish to give your guests a more memorable experience.
+In an open bar, the wedding hosts bear the expense.
+Open bars started as a trend and are now considered a staple in most wedding receptions.
+Having one at your wedding reception is ideal if you wish to provide your guests with a memorable experience.

-There are many pros and cons when opting for an open bar.
-What the wedding hosts and wedding organizers need to take most into account is the overall budget.
+Weighing the pros and cons of opting for an open bar is crucial.
+The wedding hosts and wedding organizers need to take the overall budget into account primarily.
 The cost of an open bar depends on several factors, such as the selection of alcoholic drinks to be served, the number of guests, and the type of open bar.

 Average Cost of an Open Bar at a Wedding